bbauska/LFS170x/readme.md

 </p>

 To learn more, read Hyperledger's case study "How Walmart Brought Unprecedented Transparency to the Food Supply Chain with Hyperledger Fabric".
-Walmart
+<h5>Walmart</h5>
 I purchased a pack of mangos, I came into my staff meeting, I put them on the table, and I said: "Your traceback exercise starts right now".
 And we timed how long it took them to get the information for each point in the food system all the way back to the farm.
 And I'm not gonna give you the results.
 After the pilot, but it's gonna be good.

 When a customer shops in our stores, we know they expect great prices, we know they expect fast, clean, and friendly service, but an unspoken expectation is that they expect the products that they buy in our stores to be safe.
 You know, when there's a food event or a food scare what you want to do is you want to be fast, but you want to be right.
 That food product is guilty until proven innocent.

 We at Walmart, will actually pull all the product until we know what is the implicated product and can put then the safe product back out.
 And imagine, if we could pinpoint with certainty, within minutes not days, that it was the implicated product.

 Walmart and IBM are working to make that a reality.
 If you think about the food system, it's pretty complex.
 It involves farmers, processors, distributors, and the way traceability is done today, each segment of the food system does it their own way.
 Most actually do it on paper or on systems that don't speak to each other, and so you can never have a full view of what's happening in the food system.

 What we hope to do with blockchain is bring all food safety system stakeholders and collaborate so that we do it one best way, we can do it very quickly, and efficiently.

 Blockchain is a digital ledger that allows different segments of the food system to capture information about the product, what they've done to it, where that product has been.
 If we're linking that data with other data points, the Internet of Things, all that information will yield to insights that will allow us to have a safer, more affordable and sustainable food system.
 But we don't believe traceability is the goal.
 We believe that transparency is the ultimate goal.

 Blockchain will give us the ability to not only track where food came from, but how it was produced, was it produced safely, was it produced responsibly, is it sustainably grown, how many dates of shelf life are left on that product.

 The food system is a shared responsibility and for blockchain, and traceability, and transparency to work we need a lot of people working together.
 We're excited to be working with IBM on this blockchain initiative, but it's not just Walmart and IBM, we actually have some of our suppliers participating in this pilot, we've got some universities also participating in the pilot.

 We'll make sure that all stakeholders work together for a safer and better food system.
-•	IBM's Food Trust Solution building faith in food supply chains.
+  - IBM's Food Trust Solution building faith in food supply chains.
-•	Paramount's Farm to Table creates an inclusive blockchain supply chain solution from the farm all the way to your plate.
+  - Paramount's Farm to Table creates an inclusive blockchain supply chain solution from the farm all the way to your plate.

 **[`^        back to top        ^`](#table-of-contents)**